 Would you like a side of anaphylaxis with your burger?
 How about nausea, stomach cramps, indigestion, vomiting, diarrhea, congestion, sneezing, headaches or asthma?

-Such is the possibility if you have been nibbled upon by a lone star tick because a single bite can cause "alpha-gal allergic reaction," according to a study published earlier this year and recently presented at the Annual Scientific Meeting of the American College of Allergy, Asthma and Immunology (ACAAI).
+Such is the possibility if you have been nibbled upon by a Lone Star tick because a single bite can cause "alpha-gal allergic reaction," according to a 2012 study presented at the Annual Scientific Meeting of the American College of Allergy, Asthma and Immunology (ACAAI).

 "These findings suggest that other species of ticks, or possibly human factors, may play a role in allergic reactions to alpha-gal," said Fineman.
 "Patients with delayed allergic reactions after eating meats should see an allergist to determine if it is an alpha-gal allergy.
 The best treatment is strict avoidance of meat.”